UpdogUpdogUpdog/toggle-cam/README.md

 ---

-toggle-cam can be run directly from CLI to disable the camera until next boot, or you can run it again to re-enable the camera.
+Use the desktop icon, or `toggle-cam` can be run directly from CLI to disable the camera.
+Either until next boot, or you can run it again to re-enable the camera.

-I'm working on the desktop icon for toggle-cam, but we'll get there.
-Just CLI for now. 🖥️

 Tested in NixOS in KDE.
-Probably works with other stuff.
+Probably works with other stuff but if it doesn't work, tell me.
 Requires `kdialog` only for a pop-up menu indicating state change.
 Should work without it I think.

 ---

 # Install instructions 🛠️
-These steps will improve in time:
 * Be a sudo or root user, this is driver manipulation stuff.
-* Install kdialog, or don't.
+* (Optional) Install kdialog, or don't.
 I'm not your dad. (you got this.
 IDK what distro you're on, figure it out.)
 ```
 wget https://github.com/UpdogUpdogUpdog/toggle-cam/archive/main.zip -O toggle-cam.zip
 unzip toggle-cam.zip     # creates ~/toggle-cam-main